Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Environment variables

 `DefaultAzureCredential` and `EnvironmentCredential` can be configured with environment variables.
-Each type of authentication requires values for specific variables:
+Each type of authentication requires values for specific variables.

 #### Service principal with secret